Showing posts with label ditto. Show all posts

 The Village rests on the actual site where the Alabama Constitutional Convention was held in 1819.

 Alabama became the 22nd state admitted to the Union on December 14, 1819.
 This living history museum features costumed guides who lead visitors on a tour of a working village.
-A cabinetmaker's shop, print shop, confectionary shop, library and post office are all featured.
+A cabinetmaker's shop, a print shop, a confectionery shop, a library, and a post office are all featured.
 More than eight carefully reconstructed buildings of the 1800s depict early lifestyles in Alabama, including that of African-American settlers.
-It also commemorates the place where the 1819 Constitutional Convention was held.
+It also commemorates the site of the 1819 Constitutional Convention.

 Constitution Village